 Third-party logistics (3PL) warehouses are at the center of today’s rise in omnichannel fulfillment.
 More than ever, warehouses are looking to process inventory with less – less time, less labor, less error.
-In this pursuit, warehouses look to implement industry proven technology backed by benchmarks to accelerate efficiency.
+In this pursuit, warehouses look to implement industry-proven technology backed by benchmarks to accelerate efficiency.

 In making the business, process, or financial decisions to grow your warehouse, backing your decisions based on data is essential.
 In doing so, identify KPIs that you can directly impact with each warehouse productivity improvement.

 Most considerations for warehouse process improvement put a magnifying glass on two processes: the way inventory gets received into the warehouse and the manner in which it ships out.
-We’ve looked how to drive efficiency on the outbound, so let’s look at your inbound process.
+We’ve looked at how to drive efficiency on the outbound, so let’s look at your inbound process.

 Build a Solid Foundation

 To begin evaluating receiving processes, start with understanding the foundational elements that should exist in every warehouse program or process.
 Consider things like: